 Last but not least, it is so important to pay attention to our feelings and emotions during a time like this.
 As mentioned earlier, many of us have been facing a number of emotions, including fear, anxiety, sadness, anger, loneliness, but also hope.
 Personally, I have experienced them all at some point and have been resorting to tools such as chatting and FaceTiming with friends and family, yoga, meditation and tapping.
 The latter, I find is particularly effective especially with the help of a professional.
 My go-to person for tapping is Life Crisis Coach Karin Hagelin, who is not only one of the kindest souls I know, but she also has an incredible gift for removing the layers and quickly getting to the bottom of things.

-Alternatively, you can try this Relaxation Meditation by my friend Shereen of Healing with Shereen.
+Alternatively, you can try some relaxation techniques or a Reiki session (by distance) offered by Shereen of Healing with Shereen.
 She is a professional energy healer and her calming voice and beautiful energy will surely give you some peace of mind when you most need it.

 I truly hope that you found the above useful and that you feel motivated to apply one or more tips to help you through this challenging time.